ngsoti/ngsoti/deliverables/D1.1/Deliverable_D1_1.md

   presentation was delivered on the correlation between CSAF advisories and CVE data.
 The talk highlighted the practical applications of NGSOTI in automating vulnerability management workflows and improving data interoperability in the field.
-Slides from the presentation are [available online](https://web.archive.org/web/20250320071905/https://www.csaf.io/communitydays/) [PDF](https://www.vulnerability-lookup.org/files/events/2024/20241213-CSAF-Community-Days-2024.pdf)  .
+Slides from the presentation will soon be made available online .

 A project website on Projects Section on Restena website was setup in French and English.
 It can be visted at the following location